Vedaantp/SatelliteImageSegmentation/README.md

 ## Training
-We will train the models using the model architectures defined above in conjunction with the PyTorch Lightning Module for ease of running the training step in `train.py`.
-Model training will be monitored using Weights and Biases (as signed up for in the Setup section).
+We will train the models using the model architectures defined in the [Models](#models) section in conjunction with the PyTorch Lightning Module for ease of running the training step in `train.py`.
+Model training will be monitored using Weights & Biases (as signed up for in the [Getting Started](#getting-started) section).

 ### `ESDConfig` Python Dataclass
 In `src/utilities.py` we have created an `ESDConfig` dataclass to store all the paths and parameters for experimenting with the training step.
-These default parameters can be overwritten with added options when executing the `scripts.train` by the command line.
+These default parameters can be overwritten with added options when executing the `scripts.train` in the command line.
 - To get a list of the options: `python -m scripts.train -help`

 For example, if you would like to run training for the architecture UNet for seven epochs you would run: